newsteinking/Starter_microbitsbasic/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Starter Scratch Basic
+Starter Microbit Basic
 =======================================

- Starter Scratch Basic
+ Starter Microbit Basic

       written by sean base on following books